iot2tangle/Raspberry-SenseHat/mqtt/README.md

 git clone https://github.com/iot2tangle/Raspberry-SenseHat.git
 ```

-Head to the **Raspberry-SenseHat/http** directory and edit the **config.py** file to define your device name, which sensors you will use, the endpoint and interval.
-Here we will be using the Raspberry Pi to get the data from the Sense Hat sensors and also to send it to the Tangle so we use 127.0.0.1.
+Head to the **Raspberry-SenseHat/mqtt** directory and edit the **config.py** file to define your device name, which sensors you will use, the MQTT Broker and authentification data.
+Here we will be using the Raspberry Pi to get the data from the Sense Hat sensors, send it to a Broker, get it back from the Broker and send it to the Tangle.

 Note that you could change this to point to a remote server running the Rust server.

 ```
 # Device name
-device_id = 'PISH'
+device_id = 'SENSEHAT'

 # Select sensors to use 1 = use | 0 = skip
 enviromental = 1